LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 4. Select C\# as the programming language from the Language list
 5. Click Next
-6. In the "Configure your new project" screen, enter the name and location of the new project.
+6. In the "Configure your new project" screen, enter the name and location of the new project
-7. Then, choose Next.
+7. Then, choose Next
-8. In the "Additional information" window, ensure that .NET 5.0 (current) is selected as the framework version.
+8. In the "Additional information" window, ensure that .NET 5.0 (current) is selected as the framework version

 ![Specify additional information for the new ASP.NET Core 5 project](media/307b2784a56ac53e9fac3730a568c92d.png)

 Figure 9

-1. Since we'll not be using authentication, HTTPS or Docker, or OpenAPI, ensure that all these checkboxes are disabled.
+1. Since you'll not be using authentication, HTTPS or Docker, or OpenAPI, ensure that all these checkboxes are disabled

-2. Click Create to complete the process.
+2. Click Create to complete the process

-A new ASP.NET 5 Core application will be created in Visual Studio.
+A new ASP.NET 5 Core application will be created in Visual Studio

 ### Install the NuGet Packages